telerik/winforms-docs/gridview/exporting-data/export-data-in-a-group-to-excel.md

 ##

 Sometimes you may need to export just the data in a group in a grouped RadGridView.
 This is possible by using the context menu and its API:

-1. Create RadContextMenu and get the right-clicked group header row by using the __MouseDown__event and the __GetGridGroupHeaderRowElement__ method.
+1\.
+Create RadContextMenu and get the right-clicked group header row by using the __MouseDown__ event and the __GetGridGroupHeaderRowElement__ method.
 After determining the clicked group row, you can get its child rows.
-Then simply show the context menu:#_[C#]_
+Then simply show the context menu:

 {{source=..\SamplesCS\GridView\ExportingData\ExportDataInAGroupToExcel.cs region=createContextMenuAndGetTheGroupChildRows}}
 {{source=..\SamplesVB\GridView\ExportingData\ExportDataInAGroupToExcel.vb region=createContextMenuAndGetTheGroupChildRows}}